jgato/jgato/random_docs/Configuring SRIOV Intel E810 NIC with ZTP.md

 # ToDo and future work

-Extend the tutorial about the SCCs needed for running DPDK and play with the different speeds of the ports.
+In a second tutorial, we will go further about the different SCCs needed for running DPDK, and we will play with the different speeds of the card.

-Maybe, I will cover this on a continuation tutorial.